meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  ```

- This function will kill the contract an withdraw the ether that is left on the contract to the owners wallet.
+ This function will kill the contract and withdraw the ether that is left on the contract to the owners wallet.
- The if-statement here is used to be sure only the owner does this.
+ The if-statement here is used to be sure only the owner can call this function.
+ Note that in a blockchain nothing can be removed.
+ The selfdestruct command just makes it inaccessible.
+ Every ether you send to a destroyed contracted, you'll lose.

   ```
   function (){
     throw;